helenphan0/Paige/readme.md

 # ![Paige-logo](./app/public/img/Paige-logo.png)

 Paige is a content management system (CMS).
-Create and manage your own portfolio site using Paige.
+Create and manage your own portfolio site using Paige!